CosmosContracts/subDAOs/communications/onchain-proposals/2-conferences-awesomwasm.md

 Total request: **10.000 JUNO** valued **~7.000 USD**

-*NOTE: Even if the proposal doesn't pass, Juno contributors are allowed to go to the conference at their own expenses.
+*NOTE: Even if the proposal doesn't pass, Juno contributors are allowed to go to the conference at their own expense.
 Additionally, Core-1 members will not be reimbursed of any expenses.*

 ## Voting on this proposal
-* By voting **YES** on this proposal, you approve the funding and support Juno's presence at AwesomWasm conference.
+* By voting **YES** on this proposal, you support Juno's presence at AwesomWasm conference.
 * By voting **NO** on this proposal, you disapprove the funding and do not support Juno's presence at AwesomWasm conference.
 * By voting **NO WITH VETO**, you find this proposal to be spam/malicious to governance, and additionally contribute towards burning of 1,000 $JUNO proposal deposit and proposal rejection if NoWithVeto votes are greater than one third of the total voting power.
 * By voting **ABSTAIN**, you formally decline to vote either for or against the proposal.